 A small percentage of the water, instead of traveling to the Bay, undergoes further treatment, called water reclamation, to make it suitable for human contact.
 This water is used to irrigate some of southern Marin's parks, including Hauke and Bayfront Parks in Mill Valley.

 The solid and organic waste extracted from the wastewater is treated further, and most of it is transported to the Redwood Sanitary Landfill in Novato, to cover the garbage dumped there daily.
-During the summer, some of this waste is also transported to a landspreading site at Lakeville Highway and Highway 37 in Sonoma County.
+During the summer, some of this waste is also transported to a land-spreading site at Lakeville Highway and Highway 37, in Sonoma County.

-The treated water is of course tested to ensure it meets all standards for dischargeable and irrigation water.
-Most verification is done with testing tools and chemicals, but Lab Analyst and Chemist Liz Falejczyk explained one of the final testing processes that uses neither.
-Each month, SASM adds twenty small fish to the treated water and the same number of similar fish to a control environment, to compare their survival rates.
-Falejczyk put it simply: "The test runs for 96 hours and the idea is to see how many fish die."
-We breathed easier when she noted, "These fish do very well in our effluent."
+The treated water is tested to ensure it meets all standards for dischargeable and irrigation water.
+Most verification is done with testing tools and chemicals, but one of the final testing processes uses small fish.
+Each month, wastewater treatment plant staff add twenty small fish to the treated water and the same number of similar fish to a control environment, to compare their survival rates.
+The test runs for 96 hours and the idea is to see how many fish survive.
+The fish usually do very well in the effluent.

 There are two equalization basins at the eastern side of the facility.
 On a typical dry day, the treatment plant can expect a peak of about five million gallons of wastewater flowing into the facility from Mill Valley and southern Marin sanitary districts.
 The system currently has a capacity of 25 million gallons per day and on successive days of heavy rains as much as 30 million gallons can flow into the wastewater facility.
 The equalization basins are used to temporarily hold excess sewage until the flow through the treatment plant ebbs, and the treatment plant can safely draw back the water from the equalization basin for treatment.